nightswimmer/Webbyduino/README.md

         return 1;
     }
 Return 1 if everything went well with the request.
-Returning 0 results in a 404.
+Returning 0 results in a 404 reply.
 After calling httpSuccess() always use return 1.
-All necessary validations that may result in an error (return 0) need to be checked before before calling httpSuccess().
+All necessary validations that may result in an error (return 0) should be checked before before calling httpSuccess().

 ##### Acessing GET/POST/Cookies data